Strongman Atlas Stone Technique: Improving Lift Efficiency

 • timed sets and medley work

-• fatigue training after pressing or deadlift sessions
+• fatigue training after your pressing or deadlift sessions

 • learning tacky application and removal